-Deadlines for submission of manuscripts to the Office of Graduate Studies are published each semester in the Office of Graduate Studies calendar.
-A copy of this calendar can be found at: http://ogs.tamu.edu/OGS/currentCalendars.htm.
+Deadlines for submission of manuscripts to the Office of Graduate and Professional Studies are published each semester in the Office of Graduate and Professional Studies calendar.
+A copy of this calendar can be found at http://ogaps.tamu.edu/Buttons/Calendars.